freesewing/freesewing/markdown/dev/guides/v3/migration/en.md

 FreeSewing is now ESM only.
 We no longer publish CJS modules.

-To make this explicit, we now use the `.mjs` file extension for our source code, instead of `js`.
+To make this explicit, we now use the `.mjs` file extension for our source code, instead of `.js`.

 ### Named exports only